 AussieValues.org is an independent, non-commercial project.
 It is not affiliated with any political party, government agency, or advocacy organisation.
 It receives no advertising revenue and collects no personal data.

-The survey is based directly on the Australian Values Statement, the document administered by the Department of Home Affairs that all visa applicants and prospective citizens are required to read and sign.
+The survey is based directly on the Australian Values Statement, the document administered by the Department of Home Affairs that most visa applicants and prospective citizens are required to read.
+Applicants sign an acknowledgement that they have read and understood the values — this is a declaration of awareness, not a binding legal commitment.
 The 20 survey statements are derived from that document's core content areas.

 Each of the 20 survey statements was derived from one of the core value areas in the official Australian Values Statement: